Jackrao-Git/NBA-Players-Teams-Analysis/README.md

 In this series of analysis, I tried to find the patterns between two and more variables such as points and assists, assists and rebounds.

-## All in all, these are my explorations so far on the original data, and I would visit the data again when I have something new.
+#### All in all, these are my explorations so far on the original data, and I would visit the data again when I have something new, which was something I always love doing.